NREL/Wattile/README.md

 #### algo_main_rnn_v2.py

 * Predicts the conditional mean of the data.
+* Single time point prediction
 * Works with individual buildings or whole-campus data, as do all future versions.

 #### algo_main_rnn_v3.py

 * Probabilistic forecasting
-* Predict any *single* quantile in a single training session using a smoothed or huber-norm approximation of the pinball loss function.
+* In one training session:
+    * Predict a single point in future time
+    * Predicts any single quantile prediction

 #### algo_main_rnn_v4.py

 * Probabilistic forecasting
+* In one training session:
+    * Predict a single point in future time
-* Predicts *any number* of discrete quantiles in a single training session.
+    * Predicts any number of discrete quantiles

 #### algo_main_rnn_v5.py

+* Probabilistic forecasting
+* In one training session:
+    * Predict a future time sequence
+    * Predicts any number of discrete quantiles

 #### testing_round.py